 - sitting or resting for extended periods

-Anyone with severe pain at the site of an injury should see a doctor for a full diagnosis.
-Normal bruising is rarely a cause for concern, but any unexplained bruising requires a visit to the doctor.
+Anyone with severe pain at the site of an injury should contact a doctor for a full diagnosis.
+Normal bruising is rarely a cause for concern, but any unexplained bruising requires guidance from a doctor.

 Anyone who suspects that they are experiencing symptoms of a thrombus should seek immediate medical attention.
-It is also advisable for people who have a higher risk of developing a thrombus to see a doctor as a precaution.
+It is also advisable for people who have a higher risk of developing a thrombus to seek guidance from a doctor as a precaution.

-Anyone who experiences the following should also visit a doctor:
+Anyone who experiences the following should also contact a doctor:

 - a deep bruise after an injury

-- a lump that is firm to the touch
+- a lump under the skin that is firm to the touch

 - deep aching after a significant injury, such as a bicycle or car accident, sports injury, or fall

 Doctors can generally diagnose superficial bruises by sight, taking into account any skin discoloration, tissue swelling, and other injuries.
-This is also the case for small blood clots under the fingernails or toenails, known as subungual hematomas.
+This is also the case for small blood collections under the fingernails or toenails, known as subungual hematomas.

 Bruises do not usually require any treatment.

-However, doctors may recommend using home remedies to alleviate symptoms, for example, applying ice packs to the bruise for the first 24–48 hours and then using heat packs after that.
+However, healthcare professionals may recommend using home remedies, such as applying ice packs to the bruise to lessen swelling and then using heat packs, to alleviate symptoms.
 If a bruise is particularly painful or extensive, doctors may recommend OTC pain relievers.

-Doctors who suspect that an underlying condition is causing the bruising may run additional tests or recommend treatments for the condition.
+If a doctor suspects that an underlying condition is causing the bruising, they may order additional tests or recommend treatments for the condition.

 Depending on its cause and the organs and tissues that it affects, a hematoma may or may not require treatment.
-Sometimes, these blood clots may need medical treatment or surgical procedures, particularly if they occur without injury.
+Sometimes, these blood collections may need medical treatment or surgical procedures, particularly if they occur without an injury.

-To treat a thrombus, doctors will use medications to help prevent ongoing clotting or future blood clots.
-This treatment will usually require a hospital stay.
+To treat a thrombus, such as DVT, doctors will use medications to stop ongoing clotting and prevent future blood clots.
+This treatment may require a hospital stay.
 Injectable blood-thinning drugs, such as heparin, can help prevent new clots from forming.

-In cases of stroke, heart attack, or pulmonary embolism, a person may receive clot-dissolving medications called thrombolytics.
-Doctors may also recommend that the individual uses blood thinners going forward as a way to prevent their blood from clotting unnecessarily in the future.
+In cases of stroke, heart attack, or pulmonary embolism, a person may receive a clot-busting medication called a thrombolytic.
+Doctors may also recommend that an individual use one or more blood thinners going forward to prevent their blood from clotting unnecessarily in the future.

-Bruises generally heal on their own, while the formation of small blood clots due to cuts or injury is a normal part of the body’s healing process.
+Bruises generally heal on their own, as the formation of small blood clots due to cuts or injury is a normal part of the body’s healing process.

-However, blood clots in deep tissues may require further evaluation and treatment, depending on their location.
+However, blood clots or hematomas in deep tissues may require further evaluation and treatment, depending on their location.

-Blood clots within blood vessels are always a medical emergency and can become life-threatening due to their effects on blood and oxygen flow.
-Anyone who suspects that they have a thrombus should seek immediate medical attention.
+According to health experts, blood clots within vital blood vessels are a medical emergency and can become life threatening due to their effects on blood and oxygen flow.